NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Supervised Machine Learning Regression and Classification/Week 3 - Classification.md

 ![[../../../../../NotebookAssets/Pasted image 20230209210554.png]]
 Although the gradient descent function seems similar to the linear version, missing the $x_j$ multiplication.
 The regression function is different thus expanding this formula is completely different.

+## Overfitting

+* Underfit is when the algorithm is unable to properly fit the data.
+In this context, the linear regression might not best fit the data.
+This is due to the nature of housing prices, they appear to stagnate in relation to their size.